PurAlex/Module-1-Challenge/README.md

 This project was created to improve the **accesibility** of the website, so it is easier for other developers to know what the code do.

-The current code contains:
+This is what I refactored of the existing code.

-*Semantic HTML
+* Semantic HTML.
-*HTML follows a logical structure
+* HTML and CSS now follows a logical structure.
-*All the images contain alt attributes
+* All the images contain **alt** attributes.
-*Headings attributes are in sequential order
+* Headings attributes are in sequential order.
-*Title elements contain a descriptive title.
+* Title elements contain a descriptive title.

 ## Installation